faceyneck/faceyneck.github.io/README.md

 From what I remember, that's all there was to it, really.

-`Remember kids - if at first you don't succeed, you probably weren't drunk enough.`
+`Never forget, kids - if at first you don't succeed, you probably weren't drunk enough.`